 Use-case example: Using JWT Authentication to integrate Conjur and GitLab

-This topic demonstrates how to integrate GitLab with Conjur using JWT authentication in Conjur.
+This topic demonstrates a use-case scenario of how to integrate GitLab with Conjur using JWT authentication to Conjur.

 For more information about this authentication, see JWT Authentication.

 We'll use Conjur CLI v8.x to load policy and to populate variables.

 In this section we plan and configure the JWT authentication.